What is a mastectomy?

 such as lymph nodes, are also removed.
 This surgery is most often used to treat breast

 cancer.
-In some cases, a mastectomy is done to help prevent breast cancer in women
+A mastectomy might also be done to help prevent breast cancer in women who

 Why might I need a mastectomy?

 A mastectomy may be done as part of treatment for breast cancer.
 It might be suggested

 The tumor is large, or large compared to the size of your breast

 You have more than 1 tumor and they're not near each other